-Networking is a way of life for some people.
-For others, it is a chore.
+Networking is a way of life for many people.
+For others, it feels like a chore.

 Depending on your profession or involvement in your community, attending various parties and events may be required.
 If this isn't something you enjoy, your lack of enthusiasm may be noticed by other people and could work against you.

 The first key to being an effective networker is to look like you're enjoying yourself!
-Get up out of your chair, or pull yourself away from the wall, put a smile on your face, and go shake some hands.
+Pull yourself away from the wall or get up out of your chair; put a smile on your face, and go shake some hands!